oyaprotocol/contracts/README.md

   - `setController` assigns or changes the controller for a vault.
   - `setGuardian` allows designated accounts to act as guardians.
   - `removeGuardian` (requires proposal execution) removes a guardian from a vault.
-- **Chain Controls:**
-  - `freezeVault` and `unfreezeVault` allow guardians to temporarily halt or resume operations for individual vaults.
-  - `freezeChain` and `unfreezeChain` can be called by a designated role (the Crisis Action Team, or CAT) to temporarily freeze the entire chain in case of emergencies.
-The CAT is a multisignature wallet whose signatories are controlled by Oya tokenholder governance.
 - **Executing Proposals:** Once a proposal is verified by the Optimistic Oracle, the `executeProposal` function executes a series of transactions that may update vault states or enforce tokenholder governance decisions.

 ### Interacting with UMA’s Optimistic Oracle